-You can specify the script for the RequestInformation pass in RequestInformation Script and for the RequestUpdateExtent pass in RequestUpdateExtent pass in RequestUpdateExtent pass does not make much sense for an algorithm that does not have any inputs, RequestUpdateExtent Script is not available on Programmable Source .
-Programmable Annotation only has a RequestData script as this is the only one that make sense in this context.
+You can specify the script for the RequestInformation pass in RequestInformation Script and for the RequestUpdateExtent pass in RequestUpdateExtent Script.
+Since the RequestUpdateExtent pass does not make much sense for an algorithm that does not have any inputs, RequestUpdateExtent Script is not available on Programmable Source.

-2.5.2 Recipes for Programmable Source
+2.4.2 Recipes for Programmable Source